 Image replicator make

-Two types of USB Image Replicator images are available for this platform, a tarball and an actual disk image.
-They both have the same contents and are intended to provide different methods to write the Image Replicator tool to a USB disk.
+Two types of USB Image Replicator images are available for this platform: a tarball and an actual disk image.
+They both have the same contents yet provide different methods to write the Image Replicator tool to a USB disk.

-The tarball image is easiest to write from a Linux workstation, but requires creating a partition table on the USB disk (if one does not already exist), formatting the filesystem, and unpacking the tarball.
-It can readily be used for for both image capture and writing, but is the easiest route when image capture is not needed due to the auto-expansion process.
+- The tarball image is easiest to write from a Linux workstation, but requires creating a partition table on the USB disk (if one does not already exist), formatting the filesystem, and unpacking the tarball.
+It can readily be used for both image capture and writing, but is easiest when image capture is not needed, due to the auto-expansion process.

 Disk Image

 This process uses a small disk image that can be written to a USB device.
-This disk image uses an ext3 filesystem which expands on its first boot to the full length of the disk before beginning the image capture process.
-This disk is recommended for users who may not have access to a Linux workstation or who need to capture images from a golden unit.
+This disk image uses an ext3 filesystem which expands on its first boot to the full length of the disk before beginning the image capture process, and is recommended for users who may not have access to a Linux workstation or who need to capture images from a golden unit.

-It is possible to use the disk image for just image writing, however, in order to ensure full disk space is available it is recommended to write the disk image to a USB drive, boot it on a unit, let the image capture process complete, insert the USB drive in to a workstation, and then remove the captured image files before copying in the desired image files for the target unit from the workstation.
+It is possible to use the disk image only for image writing.
+However, to ensure that full disk space is available, it is recommended to write the disk image to a USB drive, set the IR_NO_CAPTURE_* Image Replicator Runtime Options, boot it on the target unit, let the system boot and expand to the disk, insert the USB drive back in to a workstation, and then copy in the desired image files for the target unit from the workstation.

 Writing Disk Image From a Linux Workstation